xoofx/atlassian.net-sdk/Atlassian.Jira.Test.Integration/ReadMe.txt

 	Follow instructions here: http://confluence.atlassian.com/display/DEVNET/Setting+up+your+Plugin+Development+Environment

 2. Start Jira Server
-	Run "StartJira.bat" from an elevated command prompt
-	A JIRA server will start on a separate window
+	Run "JiraStartAndSetup.bat" from an elevated command prompt A JIRA server will start on a separate window
 	When JIRA is up test data will be loaded